dukesoferl/re2/README.md

-Erlang NIF bindings for the RE2 regex library
+Erlang NIF bindings for RE2 regex library
 =============================================

 Using re2